 Cellular signal is broadcasted from towers that are installed by local operators (Vodacom, MTN, Cell C, Telkom.).
 The closer you are to a tower, the stronger the cell signal is going to be.
 As you move further away from the tower, the signal becomes weaker, which we call attenuation, until at some point it’s too weak to hold a call or transfer data.

 Being too far away from a cell tower is the most common reason for weak cell signal, and the one you’ll often experience if you live or travel in very rural areas.

 2. Obstacles in the Way:

-Signal is not usually able to penetrate through large obstacles, so it’s not able to reach you.
+Signal is not usually able to penetrate through large obstacles.
 The cell signal may bounce off of other hills or buildings and reach you through reflection, in which case you’ll notice that your signal is weaker and may fluctuate up & down, otherwise you’ll most likely end up with no signal in your location.